emmanuel-leclercq/PolynomialsHPC/README.md

 2. Subtraction: similar method to addition, but not using addition for speed
 3. Multiplication: implementation in O(n*m) for now, will try FFT for O(nlog(n))
 4. Division: euclid algorithm
-5. Evaluation: Horner's method
+5. Evaluation: Horner's method O(n)
-6. Factorization (TODO)
-7. Interpolation: takes a vector<std::pair<T x,T y>> as input and returns a dense polynomial<T>
+6. Interpolation: takes a vector<std::pair<T x,T y>> as input and returns a dense polynomial<T>
-8. nth derivatives: includes antiderivative (n<0), both derivative and antiderivative are O(n), we use a swap trick for the latter.
+7. nth derivatives: includes antiderivative (n<0), both derivative and antiderivative are O(n), we use a swap trick for the latter.
 Two implementations -> P.derivative() and derivative(P) for convenience (the latter doesn't modify P)
-9. Root finder (TODO)
+8. Root finder (TODO)

 ### Sparse Polynomial class